-- Master's degree in Earth Sciences or related field required
+- Must have completed a Master's degree in Earth Sciences or Geology

 - Experience conducting fieldwork